-The Queensland Government have re-introduced a waste disposal levy to attract investment, develop new jobs and industries and reduce waste and this will commence on 1 July 2019.
-In February 2019, a draft new Queensland Waste Management and Resource Recovery Strategy was issued for public consultation.
-The draft waste strategy aims to deliver the long-term, sustained growth of the recycling and resource recovery sector while reducing the amount of waste produced by promoting more sustainable waste management practices for business, industry and households.
-Actions that enable the transition from a linear economy into a circular waste economy will be required from all stakeholders including RedWaste.
+The Queensland Government has re-introduced a waste disposal levy to attract investment, develop new jobs and industries and reduce waste.
+In late 2019, a new Queensland Waste Management and Resource Recovery Strategy was released.
+The waste strategy aims to deliver the long-term, sustained growth of the recycling and resource recovery sector while reducing the amount of waste produced by promoting more sustainable waste management practices for business, industry and households.
+Actions that enable the transition from a linear economy into a circular waste economy will be required from all stakeholders including the Redlands Coast community and Council.

-RedWaste will incorporate the key requirements arising from new waste policy direction into the review of its own strategic waste plan as per section in 8.1.
+RedWaste will incorporate the key requirements arising from the new waste policy direction into the review of its own strategic waste plan as per section in 8.1.